ziembor/powershellQuickStart/PITCHME.md

 # PowerShell Quick Start
 very quick

+---

 ## Summary
 quick PowerShell course for people with limited experience on system administrator scripting (5 hours in person meeting + homework + online homework summary session).
-Course is based on "Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks".
+Course is based on ["Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks"](https://www.safaribooksonline.com/library/view/learn-windows-powershell/9781617291081/).

 ---